camunda/camunda-docs/versioned_docs/version-8.3/components/connectors/out-of-the-box-connectors/azure-open-ai.md

 ## Authentication

 Fill the **API key** field with a valid Azure OpenAI API key.
-[Learn more](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line%2Cpython-new&pivots=rest-api#retrieve-key-and-endpoint) how to obtain a key.
+[Learn more](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line%2Cpython-new&pivots=rest-api#retrieve-key-and-endpoint) about obtaining a key.

 ### Create a new Connector secret

-We advise you to keep your **API key** safe and avoid exposing it in the BPMN `xml` file by creating a secret:
+Keep your **API key** safe and avoid exposing it in the BPMN `xml` file by creating a secret:

 1. Follow our [guide for creating secrets](/components/console/manage-clusters/manage-secrets.md).
-2. Name your secret (i.e `AZURE_OAI_SECRET`) so you can reference it later in the Connector.
+2. Name your secret (for example, `AZURE_OAI_SECRET`) so you can reference it later in the Connector.

 ## Operation

-Select desired operation from the **Operation** dropdown.
+Select the desired operation from the **Operation** dropdown.
-Fill the **Resource name**, the **Deployment ID**, and the **API version** related to your operation.
-Make sure that the deployed [model](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) supports selected operation.
+Fill in the **Resource name**, the **Deployment ID**, and the **API version** related to your operation.
+Ensure the deployed [model](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) supports the selected operation.

 ### Completion